2023

 2023-0014Deceased 17 Jan 2023 West Sussex

-Concerns summary Failures included not excluding tension pneumothoraces during cardiac arrest, delayed recognition of surgical emphysema, and the anaesthetic department's failure to investigate or conduct a robust morbidity review after the patient's death.
+Concerns summary (AI summary) Failures included not excluding tension pneumothoraces during cardiac arrest, delayed recognition of surgical emphysema, and the anaesthetic department's failure to investigate or conduct a robust morbidity review after the patient's death.

 Sean Duignan